Skip to main content

 JumpJump to smallest node

-Fine Syntax Node is useful when you start to expand the selection starting from the current token.
+Fine Syntax Node is useful when you start to expand the selection starting from the current smallest node.

 Suppose we have the following Javascript expression, and the current selection is hello, and we want to select hello.world().